1up-lab/OneupUploaderBundle/Resources/doc/frontend_uploadify.md

 Download [Uploadify](http://www.uploadify.com/download/) and include it in your template.
 Connect the `uploader` property to the dynamic route `_uploader_{mapping_name}` and include the FlashUploader file.

 > If you are using UploadiFive, please drop me a note.
-I'd like to know if this bundle also works works for the HTML5-Version of this frontend library.
+I'd like to know if this bundle also works for the HTML5-Version of this frontend library.

 ```html